-Measures aimed at the prevention of money laundering will require an applicant to verify his identity to the Administrator or the Investment Manager.
-The Administrator will not accept funds from an investor until verification of identity is completed to its satisfaction.
+Measures aimed at the prevention of money laundering will require an applicant to verify their identity and the source of wealth and/or source of funds to the Administrator or the Investment Manager.
+The Administrator will not accept funds from an investor until verification of identity and the source of wealth and/or source of funds is completed to its satisfaction.
+The Manager may at its discretion take such steps as it determines necessary to discontinue the business relationship it has with any investor where required to do so under applicable anti-money laundering laws or regulations.